wildlife of the steppe and Altai

 Please note that holidays change, although sometimes only slightly, from year to year and previous trip reports may not reflect the planned itinerary, or other holiday details, for the current trip.
 Please ask us if you would like to know of any significant differences.

-If we succeed in our cat quest, we have time to explore more of the area’s wildlife.
-We will travel down the mountain where springs provide some of the only permanent water sources in the area, attracting birds of the arid foothills, including Mongolian Finch, Grey-necked Bunting, Asian Water Pipit and Pied Wheatear.
-In rocky areas, we look for the characterful Mongolian Ground Jay, alongside Pallid Ground Squirrels, while on the semi-desert plains of Altan Teel we hope to find flocks of Pallas’s Sandgrouse, Asian Desert Warbler and the lovely Tuva Toad-headed Agama.
-The area is also home to two endangered antelopes: the Black-tailed Gazelle and the critically endangered Mongolian Saiga, an iconic species of these dusty plains.
+Alongside our cat quest, we will have time to explore more of the area’s wildlife.
+We will travel down the mountain where springs provide some of the only permanent water sources in the area, attracting birds of the arid foothills, including Mongolian Finch, Grey-necked Bunting, Rock Sparrow and Eastern Black Redstart.
+In rocky areas, we look for the characterful Mongolian Ground Jay, alongside Pallid Ground Squirrels, while on the semi-desert plains of Altan Teel we hope to find flocks of Steppe Grey Shrike, Asian Desert Warbler and the lovely Tuva Toad-headed Agama, an endearing little lizard.
+The area is also home to the Black-tailed Gazelle, one of two endangered antelopes of the region.
 Scattered across the plain are small plantations of poplar trees and Sea Buckthorn, where birds heading south to their wintering grounds pause to feed: we could find various warblers and flycatchers, buntings and shrikes, wagtails and pipits.
 We will visit a ringing station based along the Tugrug River, where local ornithologists will show us some of their recent findings ‘in the hand’.
-We may also take one or two night drives, to give us a chance of seeing some of Mongolia’s nocturnal mammals: we should see Tolai Hare, Corsac Fox and various jirds and jerboas, while always keeping our fingers firmly crossed for one of the area’s small predators: Pallas’s Cat and Steppe Polecat are both possibilities.

 Please note that the itinerary may be changed to suit the weather or other practicalities at the discretion of the leaders.